Color Cruise and Island Festival

 - Riverboat Rides - Adults: $9 | Children: $3 | Friday Special for Seniors: $8 | Boat rides are 30 minutes and leave every 45 minutes; tickets are all timed and only sold up to capacity

 - Covered wagon rides through town sponsored by Dart Bank - Adults: $3 | Children: $1 | Friday Special for Seniors: $2

 Also, happening around town:

-- Oktoberfest will bring “Oompa” music, German beer, and a German dinner to the Grand Ledge Opera House on Saturday from 1:00 - 10:00 PM.
+- Grand Ledge Opera House's Oktoberfest - Showcasing “Oompa” music, German beer, and a German dinner - Saturday from 1:00 - 10:00 PM.

 Grand Ledge cloaks itself in finery so vivid and exciting in October that one would think there was a party.
 We invite you to come!

 Additional support for this festival was also provided by:

 A&W | Captain John's Galley | Log Jam

 Proceeds from all Chamber events are allocated to promoting the Grand Ledge community and its members.